thorrak/fermentrack/README.md

 * Support for "modern" (non-legacy branch) controllers (v3)

 A full table of controllers/expected hardware availability is available [in the documentation](docs/hardware/index.md).

+## Installation & Documentation

+Full documentation for Fermentrack (including complete installation instructions) is available at [https://thorrak.github.io/fermentrack/](https://thorrak.github.io/fermentrack/).

+### Quick Installation Instructions

+1. Set up your Raspberry Pi (Install Raspbian, enable SSH)
+2. Log into your Raspberry Pi via the terminal or SSH and run `curl -L install.fermentrack.com | sudo bash`
+3. Wait for the installation to complete (~45 mins) and log into Fermentrack

 ## Requirements